Theft Lawyers | Theft by Unlawful Taking Charges | Philadelphia, PA

 Fighting Unfair Theft Charges in PA and NJ

-We have extensive experience representing clients in these types of cases in both Pennsylvania and New Jersey, and our criminal defense lawyers offer a 15-minute criminal defense strategy session to every potential client who is facing Theft charges or any other criminal charges.
+We have extensive experience representing clients in these types of cases in both Pennsylvania and New Jersey, and our criminal defense lawyers offer a 15-minute criminal defense strategy session to every potential client who is under investigation or facing criminal charges.
 We are understanding, dedicated defense attorneys who will use our high level of skill and extensive knowledge of the justice system on your behalf.

 What is Theft by Unlawful Taking in Pennsylvania?

-Gradation of Theft Charges - Is Theft by Unlawful Taking a Misdemeanor Or a Felony?
+Gradation of Theft Charges - Is Theft a Misdemeanor Or a Felony in PA?

 The gradation of the charge depends on the value and type of the property involved.
 Because the offense can range from a summary offense to a felony of the first degree, the charges can quickly become extremely serious.
 The gradation and potential sentence of the charge is determined as follows: